 Jared Updike is a software engineer, UI/UX developer, and graphic designer based out of Los Angeles.
 He started playing guitar around 1995 and began building software to help understand music theory soon after that.
-He played electric bass in a rock band in high school, sang in choirs, and performed in the collegiate pop a cappella group Out of Context (bass and vocal percussion) while studying Computer Science at Caltech, graduating in 2005 with a Bachelor of Science.
-He currently lives in California with his wife, son, and two guitars.
+He played electric bass guitar in a rock band in high school, sang in choirs, and performed in the collegiate pop a cappella group Out of Context (bass and vocal percussion) while studying Computer Science at Caltech, graduating in 2005 with a Bachelor of Science.
+He currently lives in California with his wife, sons, and several guitars.

 The aim is for Harmonious to be a complete, authoritative, and practical reference on everything harmony-related in twelve-tone equal temperament (and nearby tunings).
 Harmonious combines elements of musical set theory and atonal theory (Forte 1977) and jazz theory (Levine 1995) with harmony and music theory in the extended common practice, as outlined by Tymoczko (2011).
-Along with Quinn, Callender, and others, Professor Tymoczko* Tymoczko’s work feels, in spirit, like Richard Feynman’s lecture on Algebra (Feynman 1964) where he ends up connecting algebra to geometry and derving trigonometry from first principles in the space of an hour.
+Along with Quinn, Callender, and others, Professor Tymoczko* Tymoczko’s work feels, in spirit, like Richard Feynman’s lecture on Algebra (Feynman 1964) where he ends up connecting algebra to geometry and deriving trigonometry from first principles in the space of an hour.
 Feynman shows that you can abstract and generalize simple rules (counting, addition, multiplication, exponents, and their inverse operations: subtraction, division, roots and logarithms), until at a certain point, shockingly, you stop inventing new number objects (negative numbers, rationals, irrational reals) and you hit the limit (of new types of mathematical objects you need to solve algebraic equations) when you hit complex numbers.
 And on top of that, a single equation ties all of these things together (Euler’s formula).
 Reading Tymoczko's work was the first time music theory started to circle back on itself and feel rich but complete, instead of esoteric and arbitrarily open-ended. builds off work by Forte, Lewin, Clough, Douthett, Guerino Mazzola, and many more theorists who sought to explore the edges of tonality and discover its underlying structure.